JonathanSeah/FYP-AI-Assisted-Pen-Testing/README.md

 with no whitelist — always with on-screen logging and a **mandatory** confirmation prompt before the AI runs anything.

-> Note: the original "CVE lookup" tool has been removed entirely in favor of
-> the SSH feature described below.
-The app/folder name still says "CVE AI
-> Assistant"; rename it if you'd like, that's unrelated to functionality.

 ## Features

 - **OpenRouter integration** — bring your own API key, pick any OpenRouter model id.